 (d) the second phase of the operation complies with applicable law and is eligible for support from the ERDF, the ESF+ , the Cohesion Fund or the EMFAF under the provisions of this Regulation or the Fund-specific Regulations;

-(e) the Member State commits to complete during the programming period and render operational the second and final phase in the final implementation report, or in the context of the EMFAF in the last annual implementation report, submitted in accordance with Article 141 of Regulation (EC) No 1303/2013.
+(e) the Member State commits to complete during the programming period and render operational the second and final phase in the final implementation report, or in the context of the European Maritime and Fisheries Fund in the last annual implementation report, submitted in accordance with Article 141 of Regulation (EC) No 1303/2013.

 2. The provisions of this Regulation shall apply to the second phase of the operation.